bloominstituteoftechnology/DS-Unit-3-Sprint-2-SQL-and-Databases/DS-Unit-3-Sprint-Challenge-2/challenge.md

   what is a situation where it is not appropriate?
 - What is "NewSQL", and what is it trying to achieve?

+#### Part 4 Answers
+- `Employee` and `Territory` table have a One to One Relationship
+- It appriate to have a document in something like MongoDB when the DB has a dynamaic schema and can be scaled horizontally this is beneficial for a business whose goal is flexibility and speed.
+Whereas it would not be appropriate to use something like MongoDB when the database needs to be scaled vertically, is relational and structured.
+- NewSQL is to have a relational database system that provides the scalability of NoSQL systems while maintaining ACID guarantees.
+NewSQL aims to solve the conflicts between traditional SQL and NoSQL systems.

 ### Part 5 - Turn it in!
 Add all the files you wrote (`demo_data.py`, `northwind.py`), as well as this file with your answers to part 4, to your weekly repo